hekaplex/2022-02-DSI-WE/butleranalyticsllc/capstone__idea.md

 ### Modeling
 - Microsoft Cognitive Services:
-    - SLanguage – process natural language with prebuilt scripts, evaluate sentiment, and learn how to recognize what users want.
+    - Language – process natural language with prebuilt scripts, evaluate sentiment, and learn how to recognize what users want.
-    - SText Analytics API - analyzes a piece of text and returns a numeric score
+    - Text Analytics API - analyzes a piece of text and returns a numeric score

 ### User Interface Applications
 - PowerApps